erikaduan/introductory_maths/README.md

 + Start by assuming A is true.
 + Construct a definition statement for A (use a fixed but arbitary example of A).
 + Extend and simplify mathematical definitions derived from A to reach B.
-+ Sometimes you may need to also prove that the reverse case is true i.e. start with B and end with A.
-+ When you are asked if A and only A is true, then B is true, first suppose A to reach B. Then suppose B to reach A.
++ When you are asked if A and **only** A is true, then B is true, first suppose A to reach B. Then suppose B to reach A.

 **Induction proof**
 + Occurs when you need to prove that something is true for all cases.